JulianDavis/GhidraMCP/docs/Architecture-Reference.md

 # GhidraMCP Architecture Reference

 This document provides a comprehensive reference for the GhidraMCP plugin architecture, covering the component hierarchy, package structure, class responsibilities, and dependency relationships.
+This document is probably out of date and inaccurate after the refactor.

 ## Architectural Overview